igormedeiros/cflow/README.md

 # CFlow - Task Automation Framework

-CFlow is a Python framework for workflow automation and integration between different tools and APIs, inspired by frameworks like Langchain.
-It allows developers to define custom data pipelines using modular connectors, tools, and tasks to orchestrate workflows.
+CFlow is a Python framework for workflow automation and integration between different tools and APIs, inspired by frameworks like crewai.
+It allows developers to define custom data pipelines using modular triggers, connectors, tools, and tasks to orchestrate workflows.

 ## Project Structure